schmidtandreas/wofi-pass/README.md

 `username :tab password`.

 ## Configuration

-wofi-pass may read its configuration values from different locations in the following order:
+wofi-pass can read its configuration values from various locations in the following order:
-* `$XDG_CONFIG_HOME/wofi-pass/config` (defaulting to `$HOME/.config/wofi-pass/config`)
+* `$XDG_CONFIG_HOME/wofi-pass/config`
 * `/etc/wofi-pass.conf`

+If `XDG_CONFIG_HOME` environment variable is not set, `${HOME}/.config` will be used.

-wofi-pass only loads the first existing file.
-In case no config file exists, wofi-pass uses its internal default values.
+wofi-pass loads only the first existing file.
+If no configuration file exists, wofi-pass uses its internal defaults.

-For an example configuration please take a look at the included `config.example` file.
+An example configuration file can be found in the supplied `config.example` file.